Tuberculosis

 Tuberculosis treatment

-Niagara Region Public Health provides free medication for the treatment of active tuberculosis disease.
+Niagara Region Public Health provides free medication for the treatment of tuberculosis.
 For the medication to be effective, it's important to take it as prescribed.
-A public health nurse will monitor you for the duration of the treatment.
+A public health nurse can help you with this.

 Medical surveillance